-March uprising.
-In a single sentence he conveyed the spirit of the rebellion, for the distinguishing feature of Kronstadt was its spontaneity, a feature it shared with the peasant insurrections and worker disturbances of the same period.
+March uprising.68 In a single sentence he conveyed the spirit of the rebellion, for the distinguishing feature of Kronstadt was its spontaneity, a feature it shared with the peasant insurrections and worker disturbances of the same period.
 Regarded as a single phenomenon, these movements constituted a revolt of the masses in the tradition of Razin and Pugachev, with the sailors filling the role of the Cossacks and strel'tsy, whose proclivity for sudden outbursts against organized despotism they had inherited in full measure.
 This same tradition had also expressed itself in 1917, a new edition of the classic "Russian revolt, blind and pitiless," as Pushkin described the Pugachevshchina of the eighteenth century.
 For the anarchists, Maximalists, and other left-wing extremists, the "social revolution" had arrived at last.
 They threw in their lot with the Bolsheviks, whose slogans, some of them borrowed from the syndicalists and SR's, suited their own mood and aspirations.
 "Land to the peasants!
 Down with the Provisional Government!
 Control of the factories to the workers!"
 As a revolutionary program, this was closer to narodnichestvo than to Marxism, and had strong appeal to the anarcho-populist instincts of the untutored elements of the Russian population.

 After October, however, Lenin and his party, bent on consolidating their power and rescuing the country from social chaos, tried to divert the revolution from below into centralist and authoritarian channels.
 Their efforts ran contrary to the urges of the peasantry and working class, for whom the revolution was the very negation of centralization and authoritarianism.
 What the people clearly wanted was a decentralized society founded on local initiative and self-determination.
 To be left alone by the government and its agents, after all, had been the perennial dream of the lower classes.
-Thus it was not for nothing that the peasants distinguished es Quarton to Secretary of State, April 9, 1921, National Archives, 861.00/8470.

-66 See the interview with Vasiliev in Krasnaia Gazeta, March 18, between the "Bolsheviks," who eliminated the nobles and gave them the land, and the "Communists," who established state farms and sent requisitioning teams into the countryside; in 1917 the Bolsheviks promised an anarcho-populist millennium but once in power reverted to their original statist axioms.
+Thus it was not for nothing that the peasants distinguished between the "Bolsheviks," who eliminated the nobles and gave them the land, and the "Communists," who established state farms and sent requisitioning teams into the country-side; in 1917 the Bolsheviks promised an anarcho-populist millennium but once in power reverted to their original statist axioms.